ISP2024/git-commands/README.md

-## Using Git
+> **Instructions**
+>

-> 1. Answer these questions using Markdown.
+> 1. Answer these questions using Markdown format.
+> 2. **Test that your answers are correct!** There is **no excuse** for submitting an incorrect answer, since you can verify them by experimentation.
+> 3. Create a Table of Contents, with a link to each section (Basics, Adding and Changing Things, Undoing Changes, etc.)
+>    - Optional: you can split this file into separate files.
+A file for `Basics.md`, `ChangingThings.md`, etc.
-> 2. Delete these instructions.
+> 4. Delete these instructions.
-> 3. Check that your formatting is correct (points deducted if incorrect).
+> 5. Check that your formatting is correct (points deducted if incorrect).
 VS Code and IntelliJ have markdown previewers.
-> 4. Optional: For your own reference you may optionally do the following:
->    * Divide this file into separate Markdown files for each section, and put a link to each file in README.md.
->    * Add additional sections or questions to the end for things you'd like to remember.
+See Sahanon's post on Discord for better VS Code previewer.

-> To display your answers as lines of *unformatted text* (like HTML `<pre>` tag) there are 2 ways to do it:
+> To display your answers as lines of *unformatted text* there are 2 ways to do it:
-> - leave 4 spaces at start of the line (and the text on the line must not "look like" a Markdown numbered or bulleted item)
-> - put the lines between triple backquotes (as in the source code for this file):
+> - (best) put the lines between triple backquotes, as in the source for this file:
     ```
     unformatted text
     ```
+> - leave 4 spaces at start of the line (and the text on the line must **not** "look like" a Markdown numbered or bulleted item)

+## Using Git

+TODO: Create a table of contents here.
+There should be a clickable link to each part of the document (or other files).
+Note that a link looks the same whether it is a link to a section in this file or a link to a section in another file.

+### Note on Paths

+In this file, directory paths are written with a forward slash as on MacOS, Linux, and the Windows-Bash shell: `/dir1/dir2/somefile`.
+For the MS Windows command prompt, substitute a backslash: `\dir1\dir2\somefile`.

 ## Part 1.
 Basics